-- Allows user several "Job" choices upon controller power up: - Power Up Job Number: Controller will power up on the Job Number selected.
-When "Last job" is selected, controller will power up on last Job selected prior to being powered down. - Last Job: Controller will default to last job performed. - Power Up Job Action - Reset Job: Job will be reset when controller is Powered Up. - Wait for Job Reset: Controller will wait for an External Job Reset command upon power up and will retain Job formation existing prior to power down.
+- Allows user several "Job" choices upon controller Power Up: - Power Up Job Number: Controller will power up on the job # selected.
+When "Last job" is selected, controller will power up on last job selected prior to being Powered Down. - Last Job: Controller will default to last job performed. - Power Up Job Action - Reset Job: Job will be reset when controller is Powered Up. - Wait for job Reset: Controller will wait for an External Job reset command upon Power Up and will retain job formation existing prior to power down.